Brothers Conflict

-Brothers Conflict (ブラザーズ コンフリクト, Burazāzu Konfurikuto), also known as BroCon, is a Japanese novel series created by Atsuko Kanase, written by Takeshi Mizuno and Kanase, and illustrated by Udajo.
-It has been adapted into two PlayStation Portable video games by Idea Factory, a yonkoma manga series and an anime television series.
+Brothers Conflict (ブラザーズ コンフリクト, Burazāzu Konfurikuto), also known as BroCon (ブラコン, Burakon), is a Japanese novel series created by Atsuko Kanase, written by Takeshi Mizuno and Kanase, and illustrated by Udajo.
+It has been adapted into two PlayStation Portable video games by Idea Factory, yonkoma manga, and an anime television series.
 The 12-episode anime aired between July and September 2013.
 It is animated by Brain's Base.
 Funimation acquired the North American streaming rights for the anime.
 Funimation released a "The Complete Series + OVA - Limited Edition Blu-ray & DVD" on March 8, 2016.

 Plot

-Ema Hinata (or later known as Ema Asahina) is the daughter of the famous ex-pat, Rintaro Hinata.
-One day, Ema finds out that her dad is going to remarry a successful clothing maker named Miwa Asahina.
-Rather than bothering them, she decides to move into the Sunrise Residence complex that is owned by Miwa.
-From there, she discovers that she has 13 stepbrothers.
+Ema Hinata (or later known as Ema Asahina) is the daughter of the famous expat, Rintaro Hinata.
+One day, she finds out that her dad is going to remarry a successful clothing maker named Miwa Asahina.
+Rather than bothering them, Ema decides to move into the Sunrise Residence complex owned by Miwa.
+From there, Ema discovers that she has 13 stepbrothers.
 As time moves on, her stepbrothers develop feelings for her and compete in ways to win her heart when all Ema wants to have is a loving family.
-Can she make all of her 13 stepbrothers happy or will she only pick one of them?
-Ema has a pet squirrel named Juli that helps her when times are tough that only she and her new brother Louis can understand.
-She is faced with many challenges like finding out she is adopted and having to apply for college.